energietransitie/needforheat-generic-firmware/README.md

 Note also that the Wi-Fi provisioning data is stored in persistent (non-volatile) memory and will NOT be erased when you upload new firmware.

 ### Erasing the Proof-of-Possession (pop) identifier (erases Wi-Fi provisioning data as well)
 The Proof-of-Posession (pop) identifier is stored in persistent (non-volatile) memory.
 To erase the pop, use the commands below.
-Note that these commands erase the entire persistent (non-volatile) memory and hence, this command also erases the Wi-Fi provisioning data and bearer authorisation token needed to upload measurement data to the server.
-Doing this does not reset the PoP and bearer/authentication token. . .
+Note that these commands erase the entire persistent (non-volatile) memory and hence, this command also erases the Wi-Fi provisioning data and the device session_token needed added as bearer token to upload measurement data to the server.
+Doing this does not reset the PoP nor the device session_token bearer token. . .
 *	Open a command prompt and enter:
 	```shell
 	esptool.py erase_flash